Skip to content

 Active Pickups For Electric Guitars Explained

-Passive pickups feature a high impedance output, which can be prone to picking up interference.
+Passive pickups have a high impedance output, so they can be prone to picking up interference.

-In the case of high-gain passive pickups with larger magnets to generate greater output, the power of these magnets can exert a force on the strings, which dampens their free vibration, thus affecting the sustain of the instrument.
+In the case of high-gain passive pickups with larger magnets to generate greater output, the power of these magnets can exert a force on the strings, influencing their free vibration and consequently affecting the sustain of the instrument.

-The design of the active pickups is based on a pickup that emits a low impedance signal, processed through a preamplifier built into the circuit.
+The design of active pickups is based on a pickup that emits a low-impedance signal, processed through a preamplifier integrated into the circuit.

 Active Pickups Low Impedance

 This 9 volt battery powered preamplifier boosts the output signal to a level that is less affected by electromagnetic interference.
-Furthermore, the resulting signal has the advantage of not being degraded over cables of a certain length.
+Furthermore, the resulting signal has the advantage of not degrading when transmitted over long cables.

-Therefore, a stronger output is achieved than that of a passive pickup, through less powerful magnets that can interfere with the vibrations of the strings, and the sustain of the instrument is noticeably increased.
+Therefore, an active pickup produces a stronger output than a passive pickup, using less powerful magnets that can interfere with the vibrations of the strings, and significantly increases the sustain of the instrument.

-In this way, an unbeatable signal-to-noise ratio is achieved.
-In addition to obtaining a signal that is not degraded by many meters of cable that exists between our guitar and the amplifier.
+This achieves an unbeatable signal-to-noise ratio, as well as a signal that does not degrade, regardless of how many meters of cable there are between your guitar and the amplifier.

 Pots for Active Pickups